 Wastewater is any water that has been used.
 It's the used water and waste from your home's kitchen, laundry, bathroom and toilet; any commercial property and industry.
 Wastewater is commonly referred to as sewage.

-We are responsible for 223km of public sewage pipes; this includes the lateral pipe to your property boundary.
+We're responsible for 223km of public sewage pipes, this includes the lateral pipe to your property boundary.

 If you experience flooding or overflow issues on your property when it's raining, please contact us.